dbosak01/reporter/README.md

 ```
-Here is an example of a regulatory-style table:
+Here is an example of a regulatory-style table of summary statistics:

 ```